|

 beginning of the problem.

-One victim was advised by several people to, "just leave it
+One victim was advised by several people to, "

 If your site is stolen - you need to